compbiocore/idep-fork/README.md

 sudo sh setup.sh
 ```

 Wait until the script shows 'iDEP is ready.'
-It can take several hours, as the script installs dozens of R pacakges and also copies a large database automatically.
+It can take several hours, as the script installs dozens of R packages and also copies a large database automatically.

 3. Start system: